gaioguys/GAIO.jl/docs/src/general.md

 ## BoxFun

-The return type of `eigs(T)` is a discretization of a measure over the domain.
-Specifically, it is a stepwise constant function defined on the boxes in `B`, which is called a `BoxFun`.
+The return type of the second output of `eigs(T)` is a discretization of a measure over the domain.
+Specifically, it is a piecewise constant function defined on boxes in `B`, which is called a `BoxFun`.
 One can let `T` act on a `BoxFun` simply through multiplication
 ```@repl 1
 ν = T*μ
 ```